enthought/mayavi/docs/source/mayavi/mlab_changing_object_looks.rst

 .. note::

     A very useful feature of this dialog can be found by pressing the red round button of the toolbar.
-This opens up a recorded that tracks the changes made interactively to the visualization via the dialogs, and generates valid lines of Python code.
+This opens up a recorder that tracks the changes made interactively to the visualization via the dialogs, and generates valid lines of Python code.